Q. Is there a fee to file a claim?

 Q. Is there an appeal process if a claimant or attorney disagrees with the Board’s determination?

-A. No. Decisions by the Board of the Fund are final.
+A. No. Decisions by the Board of Trustees are final.